andreas-kupries/aktive/doc/ref/accessor.md

 Syntax: __aktive query params__ src

-Returns dictionary of the image parameters, if any.
+Returns dictionary of the image's parameters.

+For an image without parameters the result is the empty dictionary.

 ---